w3c/wot-security/wot-security-metadata.md

 that anyway for non-OCF CoAP systems, so then this tag becomes a convenience for OCF.
 However, in that case, we should also add "convenience" tags for other CoAP-based standards (LWM2M, OMA, etc).

-### Authentication Server Link
-Many of these schemes require use of an authentication server.
-A standard tag should be used for this when it is needed.
-The example from Matthias uses "as".

-### Algorithm
-Many of these schemes require use of a specific encryption or hashing algorithm.
-A standard tag should be used for this when it is needed.
-The example from Matthias uses "alg".

 ### Proxy
 A proxy requires a separate URL to access it.